Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Selection metrics help clients determine the which level of detail to render.
 For example, clients need to weigh the options of screen size, resolution, bandwidth, and memory to reach the target quality.

-See the the [Level of Detail Selection](docs/1.6/lodSelection.cmn.md") for more details.
+See the the [Level of Detail Selection](docs/1.6/lodSelection.cmn.md") for more details regarding Integrated Mesh, 3D objects and point scene layer.

 # JSON Resources

 ### Supported Data Types

-A value schema ensures that the JSON properties follow a fixed pattern and support the following data types
+A value schema ensures that the JSON properties follow a fixed pattern and support the following data types:

 - **String**: utf8 string
 - **Float**: float64